List of Hollyoaks characters introduced in 2018: Romeo Nightingale

-Brooke Hathaway
+Phoenix Hathaway

-Brooke Hathaway, played by Tylan Grant, first appeared on 10 July 2018.
+Phoenix Hathaway (formerly Brooke Hathaway), played by Tylan Grant, first appeared on 10 July 2018.
 The character and Grant's casting details were announced on 23 April 2018.
 Brooke is an autistic teenager who is fostered by the Osborne family and is the first fictional autistic character to be a regular character in a soap opera; Grant is also the first BAME actor to portray an autistic character in a television series.
 Grant told the Loose Women panel that they are different from Brooke in real life, as they have different forms of autism.
 They added how "exciting" it was to represent autism.
 Kirkwood stated that Brooke would be introduced with a secret, and it was later revealed that Brooke is the child of Fran, who murdered Becca Dean (Ali Bastian) in 2007.
 In July 2021, scenes of Brooke realising they are non-binary aired; actor Grant said that the storyline meant a lot to them due to being non-binary in real life.
 Grant also stated that they hope Brooke can act as representation for an underrepresented group of people.

-For their portrayal of Brooke, Grant was nominated for Best Soap Newcomer at the 2018 Digital Spy Reader Awards; they came in eighth place with 3.9% of the total votes.
+For their portrayal, Grant was nominated for Best Soap Newcomer at the 2018 Digital Spy Reader Awards; they came in eighth place with 3.9% of the total votes.
 In 2019, they received a nomination for Best Newcomer at the British Soap Awards, as well as a nomination for Best Young Actor at the Inside Soap Awards.